yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 hold the contract set by the type class.

 The same is now possible in the Rust-frontend.
-In other words, the code in Listing \ref{code2} is now supported, although with some drawbacks, discussed in
+In other words, the code in Listing \ref{code2} is now supported, although with some drawbacks discussed in
 \ref{caveats}.
 Furthermore, the newly added features also permitted to translate and prove two benchmarks from the Scala Stainless repository into Rust: insertion sort and binary search.